smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

-This RFC proposes a fallback mechanism for credentials providers on external timeout (see the [Terminology](#terminology) section), allowing them to continue serving (possibly stale) credentials for the sake of overall reliability of the intended service; the IMDS credentials provider is an example that must fulfill such a requirement to support static stability.
+This RFC proposes a fallback mechanism for credentials providers on external timeout (see the [Terminology](#terminology) section), allowing them to continue serving (possibly stale) credentials for the sake of overall reliability of the intended service; The IMDS credentials provider is an example that must fulfill such a requirement to support static stability.

 Terminology
 -----------